Shelly1986/portfolio/simplegui.md

 ## Step 2 - Let's start coding!
 Import PySimpleGUI into your code.

-  Now that we have installed the required library, let us import it in our Python code.
+  Now that we have installed the required library, let us import it into our Python code.

   ```{Python}
   import PySimpleGUI as sg